A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Introduction

 In Eq. \ref{eq:roothaan}, $\bm{F}$ denotes an AO Fock matrix that depends on the expansion coefficients, $\bm{C}$, while $\bm{S}$ is the overlap matrix between the AOs.
 At convergence, the orbitals will form a potential, ${\bm F}({\bm C})$, in which the MOs themselves are the lowest-lying eigenvectors.
 Starting from some initial guess, Eq. \ref{eq:roothaan} is then solved in an iterative manner until convergence is met~\cite{Wolfsberg1952_JCP_837, Hoffmann1963_JCP_1397, Jansik2009_PCCP_5805, Jansik2009_JCTC_1027, Norman2012_CPL_229, Zhang2016_IJQC_357, Lim2016_IJQC_1397, Lehtola2019_JCTC_1593}.

 The present work is focused on an alternative approach.
-Rather than solving a set of SCF equations, derived from the extremality condition of the corresponding energy functional, MOs can also be optimized by more direct means: starting from a set of guess orbitals, ${\bm C}_0$, one instead conducts a search for a unitary matrix, $\bm{\kappa}$, that minimizes the energy,
+Rather than solving a set of SCF equations, derived from the extremality condition of the corresponding energy functional, MOs can also be optimized by more direct means: starting from a set of guess orbitals, ${\bm C}_0$, one conducts a search over unitary transformations parameterized by an antisymmetric matrix, $\bm{\kappa}$, that minimizes the energy,

+In Eq. \ref{eqn:orbrot}, the energy, $E(\bm{\kappa})$, is expressed as a function defined on the manifold of orthonormal orbitals where each point is reached by a unitary rotation of the reference orbitals.
 The task of solving the SCF equations of Eq. \ref{eq:roothaan} is now replaced by an optimization problem,

 which can be solved through iterative rotations of the given set of MOs.
 These orbitals do not lead to a fully diagonal Fock matrix like in Eq. \ref{eq:roothaan}, but they still ensure that the occupied-virtual blocks are zero and, thus, that the extremality condition of the total energy is satisfied.
 These MOs can then be post-processed to recover the traditional set of canonical orbitals by diagonalizing the occupied-occupied and virtual-virtual blocks of the Fock matrix.